andyjgao/andyjgao/content/bookshelf/the-design-of-every-day-things.md

 +++
 ## Review

 The book has a lot of novel concepts that will change the way you think about the everyday objects around you.
-It also touches upon the psychology and human centered approaches of design.
-Overall, a really intriguing book but unfortunately, at times, a bit redundant.
-For a book that focuses on design, it's ironic how poorly it was structured and designed.
+It also touches upon the psychology and human-centered approaches of design.
+Overall, a really intriguing book but unfortunately, a bit redundant.
+For a book that focuses on design, it's ironic how poorly it was structured and designed at times.

 ## Notes